-The coronavirus pandemic impacted virtually every aspect of business – including data protection.
-Data from Veeam’s Data Protection Report 2021, the largest survey of its kind with more than 3,000 business leaders around the world, found that 96 percent of organizations already started accelerating cloud usage, and more than 50 percent accelerated their digital transformation plans.
+The coronavirus pandemic impacted virtually every aspect of business – including acceleration of cloud data protection.
+Veeam’s Data Protection Report 2021, the largest survey of its kind with more than 3,000 business leaders around the world, found that 96 percent of organizations already started accelerating cloud usage, and more than 50 percent accelerated their digital transformation plans.

-Continued Changes Impacting Data Protection and Challenges that Lie Ahead
+Continued Changes Impacting Data Protection and Challenges That Lie Ahead

 - 60 percent of organizations will add more cloud services to their IT delivery strategy

 - 54 percent will accelerate hybrid IT, including Infrastructure as a Service (IaaS) / cloud hosted infrastructure

 - 48 percent will accelerate their use of Software as a Service (SaaS)